hukutu4/oasismonitor/README.md

 # Oasis simple monitor
 This solution is designed to monitor metrics of Cipher ParaTime nodes and Mainnet Validator nodes in the Oasis Network.
-It uses one file [metrics-collector.sh](https://github.com/hukutu4/oasismonitor/blob/main/metrics-collector.sh) to collect metrics from the node via Telegraf and send it every 30 seconds to [validators.top](https://validators.top), where installed Grafana and InfluxDB, and where you can see the metrics of your node by the public key named Entity ID.
+It uses one file [metrics-collector.sh](https://github.com/hukutu4/oasismonitor/blob/main/metrics-collector.sh) to collect metrics from the node via Telegraf and send it every 30 seconds to your server, where installed Grafana and InfluxDB, and where you can see the metrics of your node by the public key named Entity ID.

-- This installation assumes the use of community dashboard [validators.top](https://validators.top), so you don't need to set up your own monitoring server.
 - If you only need JSON dashboard model - it is available here [oasis-community-dashboard.json](https://github.com/hukutu4/oasismonitor/blob/main/oasis-community-dashboard.json).

-Validator node
+node
 ![image](https://user-images.githubusercontent.com/15308726/134585275-53878448-1b2b-43d5-aeba-92db3de7862f.png)
 Cipher ParaTime node
 ![image](https://user-images.githubusercontent.com/15308726/134585318-fa7f8400-5d49-462d-80fb-bf0de948f888.png)